VenturaNotes/Knowledge/- Topics/Ventral Root.md

 ## Source [^2]
 - Contains only motor fibers
 ## Source[^3]
-- The part of a spinal nerve that leaves the spinal cord on the ventral side and contains motor fibres.
+- The part of a spinal nerve that leaves the spinal cord on the ventral side and contains motor fibers.
 Compare DORSAL ROOT.
 See SPINAL CORD.
 ## References

 [^1]: [[(Home Page) Neuroscience - Exploring the Brain by Mark F. Bear et al.#^zwj6i4]]